Heather Myles

-Heather Myles (born July 31, 1962) is an American country music singer, with a honky tonk Bakersfield sound.
+Heather Myles (born July 31, 1962) is an American country music singer, with a honky-tonk Bakersfield sound.

 Early life

 Myles was born in Riverside, California, United States, where her parents bred and trained horses for racing.
 Heather had a job in the family business until the lure of the honky-tonks called her away.

-While still in her teens, she joined a band, and within a year they had a contract with HighTone.
+While still in her teens, she joined a band, and within a year, they had a contract with HighTone.

 Career

 Myles has released five studio albums, including two on HighTone, two on Rounder, and one on the Me and My Americana Roots label.

-Her 1992 debut album Just Like Old Times contained mostly original compositions, along with songs from Jim Lauderdale and Robert Cray, and was followed by Untamed in 1995.
+Her 1992 debut album, Just Like Old Times, contained mostly original compositions, along with songs from Jim Lauderdale and Robert Cray, and was followed by Untamed in 1995.

-Her third studio album Highways and Honkytonks was released in 1998, and featured a duet with Merle Haggard on "No One is Gonna Love You Better."
+Her third studio album, Highways and Honkytonks, was released in 1998, and featured a duet with Merle Haggard on "No One is Gonna Love You Better".

-2002's Sweet Talk & Good Lies included a duet with Dwight Yoakam on the song "Little Chapel."
+In 2002, her Sweet Talk and Good Lies included a duet with Dwight Yoakam on the song "Little Chapel".

-Released in 2009, In The Wind was co-produced by Taras Prodaniuk (Dwight Yoakam, Lucinda Williams) who also played bass.
+Released in 2009, In the Wind was co-produced by Taras Prodaniuk (Dwight Yoakam, Lucinda Williams), who also played bass.
 They were accompanied by Larry Mitchell and Jim Christie (drums), and Bob Gothar (guitar).